 Broad Product Portfolio.
 We offer a diversified product portfolio and develop products for a wide range of market applications to reduce our dependence on any single product, industry or application market.
 Within our diversified portfolio, we have focused on developing products that exploit our technological strengths in creating customized, system-level solutions with substantial analog and mixed-signal content.
 Products include differentiated ICs (which we define as being our dedicated products, semicustom devices and microcontrollers) and analog ICs (including mixed-signal ICs), the majority of which are also differentiated ICs.
 As a leading provider of differentiated ICs, we have developed close relationships with customers, resulting in early knowledge of their evolving requirements and opportunities to access their markets for other products.
 Differentiated ICs, which are less vulnerable to competitive pressures than standard commodity products, accounted for approximately 63% of our net revenues in each of 2000 and 1999 and 62% in 1998.
-We also target applications that require substantial analog and mixed-signal content and can exploit our system level expertise.
-Analog ICs accounted for approximately 49% of our 2000 net revenues compared to approximately 51% in 1999 and 50% in 1998, while discrete devices accounted for approximately 10% of our net revenues in 2000 compared to approximately 12% in 1999 and 13% in 1998.
+We also target applications that require substantial analog ICs accounted for approximately 49% of our 2000 net revenues compared to approximately 51% in 1999 and 50% in 1998, while discrete devices accounted for approximately 51% in 1998.
 In general, differentiated ICs, in particular analog ICs, have experienced less volatility in sales growth rates and average selling prices than the overall semiconductor industry.